-- (a) A review of the National Wildfire Coordinating Group (NWCG) pamphlet entitled National Fire Equipment System (NFES) #2710 "The New Generation Fire Shelter." - (b) Either instructor-based fire shelter orientation or viewing of the NWCG Fire Shelter Training video NFES #2711 or #2712. - (c) Performance of practice fire shelter deployment using NWCG-recommended tasks and scenarios that include: - 1.
-Standard fire shelter deployment, including clearing a 4-foot by 8-foot site in preparation for deploying the shelter. - 2.
+- 1. A review of the National Wildfire Coordinating Group (NWCG) pamphlet entitled National Fire Equipment System (NFES) #2710 "The New Generation Fire Shelter." - 2.
+Either instructor-based fire shelter orientation or viewing of the NWCG Fire Shelter Training video NFES #2711 or #2712. - 3.
+Performance of practice fire shelter deployment using NWCG-recommended tasks and scenarios that include: - a.
+Standard fire shelter deployment, including clearing a 4-foot by 8-foot site in preparation for deploying the shelter. - b.
 Proper use of fire shelter shake handles.
-Members should practice locating and grasping the shake handles correctly to ensure that the shelter opens quickly, allowing the user to get inside the shelter quickly. - 3.
-Deployment of the shelter while lying on the ground, including practical exercises in deploying the shelter from the ground. - 4.
-Practical exercise of discarding extra gear and removing the shelter while escaping and utilizing the partially unfolded shelter as a heat shield while escaping.
+Members should practice locating and grasping the shake handles correctly to ensure that the shelter opens quickly, allowing the user to get inside the shelter quickly. - c.
+Deployment of the shelter while lying on the ground, including practical exercises in deploying the shelter from the ground.